The nightly unwind: create a relaxing ritual

-Sleep fix: We already told you about the Remrise app for keeping a sleep diary, but guess what, it’s also great for guided meditations.
+Sleep fix: Login into your Customer Portal for keeping a sleep diary, but guess what, it has also great guided meditations.
 So whether you have 5 minutes or 30, take time to turn off your email and tune in to yourself.

 Sleep fact: Just say no to that nightcap before bed.

 Another familiar stress shortcut?
 Reaching for a glass of wine to chill out (we understand, truly).
 Before you uncork that Pinot on a random Tuesday, be aware of how alcohol impacts your sleep.
 In a word, poorly.
 Alcohol upsets your circadian rhythms and your sleep patterns, reducing the time you spend in REM sleep, the most rejuvenating phase of sleep.

 We hate to burst your nightcap-and-chill bubble further, but THC isn’t a good alternative.
 It has has its own adverse effects on sleep.
 People might take it to get to sleep more easily, but they’re inadvertently cheating themselves on the deep sleep that makes them feel rested and re-energized in the morning.
 Even worse, trying to quit brings extra sleep struggles.